mia-platform/miactl/docs/30_commands.md

 #### remove-role RESOURCE-NAME

-The `project iam remove-role` subcommand allows you to alternatevely delete the custom role assigned to one of the different `IAM` entity types for the project or one of its environments.
+The `project iam remove-role` subcommand allows you to alternatively delete the custom role assigned to one of the different `IAM` entity types for the project or one of its environments.

 Usage: